-Oppo: It was very simple, well organized and I was surprised at how quickly I managed to get my Visa approved at the Embassy visit.
+Oppo: It was very simple, well organized and I was surprised at how quickly I managed to get my visa approved at the Embassy visit.
 Just remember to bring all of the documents as mentioned by Camp America!

-Cupcake: The Visa Process is SO FUN!
-I actually really enjoy it.
+Cupcake: The visa process is SO FUN!
+I actually really enjoyed it.
 Once you go through all the long forms online (the people at CCUSA are good at helping make these forms fool-proof for you), you go to the US Embassy nearest you.
 They are big fancy buildings with loads of security.
 The best part is waiting for your number to be called.
 If you sit and look around, you’re usually surrounded by lots of other people applying to camp, but sometimes there are other people there.
 Find a friend and have a conversation, or pick a person and make up their life story.
 It’s a great way to pass the time and make friends with other people who are applying to camps, just like you.
 You may even run into someone else working at Gold Arrow Camp!

 What were your biggest concerns before coming to camp?